 The past few days I’ve been on quite an angel kick.
 Not because I work with them in magick (though I do) and not because any real particular event influenced me to consider it.
-No, for some strange reason I’ve been giving quite a bit of thought to the application of Angels to Magickal Theory and practice, and the utilization of their structures as sort of axis points for further correspondences made in the mundane world and on higher planes alike.
+No, for some strange reason I’ve been giving quite a bit of thought to the application of Angels to Magickal Theory and practice.
+Specifically I’ve been considering how a magician might utilize the structures of various angelic hierarchies as sort of map to link other correspondences to, whether in the mundane world or the celestial realms.

-I suppose this has come to mind, been born really, out of a curious desire to understand how the Hebrews and other folks from late antiquity broke down the universe around them into understandable, bite-sized chunks that were much easier to digest for the theologian and secular scholar alike.
+I suppose this has come to mind, been born really, out of a curious desire to understand how the Hebrews and other folks from late antiquity broke down the universe around them into understandable, bite-sized chunks.
+These chunks, being much easier to digest for the theologian and secular scholar alike, seem to me to represent a sort of proto-psychology.

-If we are to believe one of the great mystics of the past century, Aleister Crowley, at his word (and the author of this piece, based on his own experiences, does) we understand that the art and science of working with spirits has to do directly with dealing with the human brain.
+If we are to believe one of the more well known mystics of the past century, Aleister Crowley, at his word (and in this particular case I do) we understand that the art and science of working with spirits has to do directly with dealing with the human brain.
 As Uncle Al brought to our attention somewhat succinctly in his opening essay “The Initiated Interpretation of Ceremonial Magick” to the Ars Goetia, “The spirits of the Goetia are portions of the human brain.”
 (17) He goes on to explain how each aspect of ceremonial magick targets specific parts of the brain for alteration.
 Of course, the subject matter of the Ars Goetia is directly to do with the control and summoning of “demons” or other spirits oft considered “infernal” by occultists, religious folk, and theologians alike.
 Their title of infernal is undeserved but I will expand on why in the follow up piece to this one which I will link to upon completion.

-But anyway, if we accept the presupposition that working with spirits, be they demons or angels, is causing us to access and fine-tune various parts of the human brain, we are left with a somewhat startling revelation that the Hebrews and hermetic kabbalists and other such occultists have developed an incredibly comprehensive map of human psychology and brain physiology (if only the practical components).
-Indeed they developed a system of self-induced brain change via the examination and interaction with the Angelic forms and hierarchies.
-It is then, only by exploring these hierarchies and their significance, that we can come to an understanding about how these early magicians directed neuro-plasticity (self-induced brain change) hundreds, if not thousands, of years before the western world came to grips with the implications brought by the discoveries of modern psychology as expounded on by Carl Jung and the relatively new scientific discipline of Neurophysiology.
+If we accept the presupposition that working with spirits, be they demons or angels, is causing us to access and fine-tune various parts of the human brain, then we are left with a somewhat startling revelation that the Hebrews, hermetic kabbalists and other such occultists have developed an incredibly comprehensive map of human psychology and brain physiology.
+Indeed it even seems they went so far as to develop a system of self-induced brain change via the examination and interaction with the Angelic forms and hierarchies.
+It is by exploring these hierarchies and their significance that we can come to an understanding about how these early magicians directed neuro-plasticity (self-induced brain change) hundreds, if not thousands, of years before the western world came to grips with the implications brought by the discoveries of modern psychology.
+Long before Freud, long before Jung, before neurophysiology and before our understanding of neuroplasticity, the ancients had, at least in part, figured it out.

-Just as a brief example, Henry Agrippa, legendary German occultist and unwitting revivalist of the Western Magickal tradition, relates the Angel Gabriel to the element water.
-However, in the third section of the Book of Enoch (considered Canonical by the Eritrean Orthodox Church as well as the Ethiopian Orthodox Church) the element attributed to the Angel Gabriel is fire.
-Of course this has massive implications when dealing with this particular spirit, and given the differences could in the practice of working with this particular spirit manifest either as an incredible act of firey willpower, or a splendid emotionally fulfilling repose.
-I point this out simply to remind any would be categorizer not to be too hasty when setting definitive’s about symbol structures, even within the bounds of contextual safety.
+Just as a brief example, Henry Agrippa, legendary German occultist, legal scholar, soldier and unwitting revivalist of the Western Magickal tradition, relates the Angel Gabriel to the element water.
+That said, in the third section of the Book of Enoch (considered Canonical by the Eritrean Orthodox Church as well as the Ethiopian Orthodox Church) the element attributed to the Angel Gabriel is fire.
+Of course this has massive implications when dealing with this particular spirit and given the differences could, in the practice of working with Gabriel, manifest either as an incredible act of firey willpower or a splendid emotionally fulfilling repose.
+I point this out simply to remind any would be categorizer not to be too hasty when setting definitive correspondences about symbol structures, even within the bounds of contextual safety.

 Of course, this points to the notion that any sense of a possible “objective” categorization based on correspondence falls apart completely when one takes into consideration the regional and scriptural differences of any given region.
 The “truth” of these correspondences is, in this way, somewhat mutable.
 This is both a relief and somewhat frustrating for those who would prefer to have a clear, well-organized understanding of “how things are”.
 As always, we are reminded of the wise words of the founder of General Semantics, Alfred Korzybski that “the Map is Not the Territory”.
 No matter how good the map looks.

-This is not to say that the ideas underlying Angelology do not exist, of course willpower and emotions and other subjective experiences exist if only experientially, rather the symbols that we use to represent them seem to be flexible.
+This is not to say that the ideas underlying Angelology do not exist.
+Of course willpower and emotions and other subjective experiences exist, if only experientially.
+I’m saying that the symbols that we use to represent these states seem to be quite flexible.
 This was perhaps one of the greatest gifts given to us by the founder of Depth Psychology Carl Jung.
 His approach to the interpretation of dreams relies heavily on the subjective experience of the patient.
 In this way, he isolated the individual’s symbol structure from the cultural symbol structure and could then better see the similarities and differences between the two.
 This approach gives weight to both the subjective experience of the symbol, but also the role of the larger ineffable archetypes of the collective unconscious that clothe themselves in the symbol structure of the individual to make themselves palatable for understanding by the patient.
-Whether the associations of water or fire Clothe themselves in Gabriel or some other angel, the messenger is not the thing.
-The map is not the territory, but only an expression of it.
+Whether the associations of water or fire clothe themselves in Gabriel or some other angel, the messenger is not the thing.
+The map is not the territory.
+It is only a model.

 So I digress.
-So given that these symbols are somewhat mutable for the individual experiencing them, the angelology of the western world gives a fantastic ground layer of symbols, provides an excellent filing cabinet, to file those attributes in.
-If we think of each Angel like a “drawer” in our filing cabinet, he angelic hierarchies developed by Hebrew, Christian and Muslim scholars and theologians offer quite an impressive filing cabinet for correspondences, if not 100% comprehensive.
-Take for instance the Arch Angel Michael.
+So given that these symbols are somewhat mutable for the individual experiencing them, the angelology of the western world gives a fantastic ground layer of symbols.
+The whole practice of categorizing angels provides a sort of filing cabinet to file psychological attributes in.
+If we think of each Angel like a “drawer” in our filing cabinet, the angelic hierarchies developed by Hebrew, Christian and Muslim scholars and theologians offer quite an impressive filing cabinet for correspondences, if not 100% comprehensive.
+Take for instance the Archangel Michael.
 Often thought of as the defender of Israel due to the inclusion of the vision in Daniel 10:13-21 where an angel directly denotes Michael as the protector of Israel, (curiously Israel coming from the Hebrew name Yisrael which translates to something like “God Wrestler” after it was bestowed on Jacob for literally wrestling an angel and having one of his limbs broken as a result).
 So the defender of Israel could be taken to mean the defender of he/she who deals/interacts with God.

 So those correspondences are to do with Michael alone and are by no means exhaustive.
 The same methodology could be applied to any other angel or spirit.
 Thus invoking or evoking this being, we are dealing with the parts of our mind that recognize and access these correspondences and thus fine tuning those aspects within ourselves.